HumanDynamics/openbadge-hub-py/README.md

   * Finally press 'w' > Enter to write it
   * Now reboot: sudo shutdown -r now
   * Once its back do the resize: sudo resize2fs /dev/mmcblk0p2
-* Then run update & upgrade, and user docker-machine to install docker dependencies, etc
+* Use docker-machine to install docker dependencies, etc
+* Then run update & upgrade
 * And then save the image

 After you create a copy, make sure to: